rio197/GoCLIExercise/README.md

 # GoCLIExercise
-My CLI exercise using GO
+This is my CLI exercise using Golang